 by Maria de Jong

 The Harsant Brothers started farming in Hahei in 1912 and their descendants are still farming in the area.
+Their lives were closely intertwined with the first settlers in Hahei, the Wigmores.
 This book is a rich family history with tales of gum digging, kauri felling, soldiering and breaking in the land.
 It traces the family’s emigrant roots in England in the 1850s to modern day Hahei and is lavishly illustrated.

 In Search of the Gold Mount